Example Development

 INFO: [ 6][west build -p always examples/mbedtls_examples/mbedtls_selftest --toolchain mdk --config sdram_release -b evkbmimxrt1170 -Dcore_id=cm7]

-For multi-projects example build, you can build all projects by adding --sysbuild
+For multi-projects example build, you can build all projects by adding --sysbuild for main project.
+For example:

 west build -b evkbmimxrt1170 --sysbuild ./examples/multicore_examples/hello_world/primary -Dcore_id=cm7 --config flexspi_nor_debug -p always